Angelo942/gdb_plus/README.md

 * support multithread applications
 * catch sigsegv as an exit instead of user interaction
 * enable signal() with libdebug
+* migrate to new version of libdebug
 * force parent or child to stop tracing
 * wrap follow-child
 * specify relative addresses
+* hide internal breakpoints also from gdb
+* implement strace